Fl1s/Fl1s/README.md

 > <p>
 >   <i>
 >     My name is Max, and I'm a Java developer.
 Now I'm in college spending several hours a day learning new technology stacks and watching computer science lectures.
-Right now I'm learning to work with Maven.
-Soon I'll be moving on to JUnit 5, and later I'll be learning Hibernate and Spring.
+Right now I'm learning to work with Hibernate Soon I'll be moving on to Spring, and later I'll be learning Docker and Kubernetes.
 >   </i>
 > </p>